Now that you're all taking ecstasy and going nuts to "EDM", it's time we had a little talk.

 DJS ARE NOT ROCK STARS

 As much as I'm sure it hurts you, you need to face up to the fact that the man behind the laptop is not the snake-hipped Serato Jagger you want him to be.
 He's merely a man with a laptop and a T-shirt with the name of his record label on it.
 DJs are almost invariably men with studio tans and a borderline-autistic knowledge of deleted EBM 12-inches and nosebleed techno bass synth sounds.
-It's what makes them who they are, and let's them supplement their incomes ripping people off on Discogs.
+It's what makes them who they are, and allows them to supplement their incomes ripping people off on Discogs.
 Sure, there are the odd few guys who've seen in enough dawns and made enough money to make themselves believe that they're rock stars, but the only people in Europe who still listen to Justice are the French.

 Moodymann once said that "the talent is on the turntable", and while that's modest from such a great producer, he's onto something.
 Because nobody wants DJs with Bono complexes.
 There's a reason why the current crop of EDM superstars hide behind gimmicky masks and haircuts, and that reason is that they're mostly just dull as fuck, so stop staring at the booth like you're at church.